qos-ch/logback/README.md

 # Building logback

+Version 1.3.x requires Java 9 to compile and build.

-Building logback is documented at:
+More details on building logback is documented at:

   https://logback.qos.ch/setup.html#ide